margaretmf/margaretmf.github.io/keycreativewriting.md

 Sometimes I struggle with the tendency to compare,
 <br> and I struggle with the suggestion that life is unfair.

-But I stop to see this as the tempter’s snare,
+But I stop to see this as the tempter’s great snare,
 <br> for God provides for me and all everywhere.

 So if you’re struggling as well, be true to you,